YoavLax/Effective-AI-KIT/README.md

 ## Known Issues

-This is the initial release.
-Please report any issues on the [GitHub repository](https://github.com/yourusername/effective-ai-kit/issues).
+Please report any issues on the [GitHub repository](https://github.com/YoavLax/Effective-AI-KIT/issues).

-## Release Notes

-### 1.0.0

-Initial release of Effective AI Kit:
-- 2 pre-configured chat modes (Azure Architect, Principal Software Engineer)
-- 2 prompt templates (Create README, .NET Design Pattern Review)
-- 2 chat instruction sets (Memory Bank, Performance Optimization)

 ---

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request on [GitHub](https://github.com/YoavLax/Effective-AI-KIT).

 ## License

-See LICENSE file for details.
+MIT License - See LICENSE file for details.

 ## Feedback

 Have suggestions or found a bug?
-Please [open an issue](https://github.com/yourusername/effective-ai-kit/issues).
+Please [open an issue](https://github.com/YoavLax/Effective-AI-KIT/issues).

 **Enjoy building with AI!**